L. Shankar: Double violin (LSD)

 Since 1980, Shankar has been using the double violin - a 10-string, stereophonic double-necked electric violin - for all his performances and recordings which he designed and had it made by Ken Parker of Stuyvesant Sound in New York.
 The instrument made its debut in 1981 on Phil Collins' solo album Face Value, as well as on Shankar's own album Who's to Know.
 The concept for the double violin originated in 1978, after producing his album by Zappa Records where Shankar had to overdub a wide range of string instruments as he was unable to find session musicians who could render the Indian ornaments and styles he wanted.
 He made a prototype with cardboard and spent about a year and a half improving the design.
 According to Shankar, "It was not easy to get anyone to take my violin seriously until I crafted one myself putting it together piece by piece and then suddenly they responded".
 He and Parker spent hours testing various materials and forms and he made sure that both necks were equally strong to avoid a tendency to predominantly play on only one.
 Also known as the LSD (L.Shankar's Double violin), the lower neck covers the double bass and cello range and the upper neck generates treble sounds; the violin and viola.
-In addition to providing a wide range of 5 ½ octaves, playing on one neck produces a sympathetic effect on the other.
+In addition to providing a wide range of 11 octaves (5 ½ octaves on each neck), playing on one neck produces a sympathetic effect on the other.
 The horizontal rib can be positioned beneath the chin or supported against the chest (Indian style) while playing.